Weihnachtsmärkte: Glühwein, Sausages, Music, and Food in Germany

 German Christmas markets (Weihnachtsmärkte) are outdoor markets held in the month leading up to Christmas.
 The exact composition of Christmas markets vary from market to market.
 However, all Christmas markets have stalls selling food and Christmas related wares.
-Food at Christmas markets include Glühwein (warm, spiced wine), Kinderpunch (spiced fruit juice), Lebkuchen ginger bread cakes, sausages, potato cakes, and baked items.
+Food at Christmas markets include Glühwein (warm, spiced wine), Kinderpunch (spiced fruit juice), Lebkuchen gingerbread cakes, sausages, potato cakes, and baked items.
 On sale are also Christmas tree decorations, candles, wooden toys, and sweets.
 Larger markets usually have simple rides aimed at small children.
-Many markets also have life music.
+Many markets also have live music.

 The names of German Christmas markets vary from region to region.
 Weihnachtsmarkt (plural Weihnachtsmärkte) is Christmas market in High German and understood everywhere.
 Regional variations are common – for example in Dresden it is the Striezelmarkt, in Rothenburg the Reiterlesmarkt, while in most of Bavaria (and Austria) Christkindlmarkt (spelled in various forms) is more common.

 German Christmas markets are generally held the Advent month preceding Christmas.
 In larger cities and popular tourist towns, the markets usually functions daily from November 25 to just before Christmas.
 Christmas markets usually close on December 23 at the latest.
 In Germany, Christmas markets are usually not held on December 24 or December 25.